 Skip to content

-Vulnerabilities in the AWS IoT Platform You Should Know About
+Cybersecurity Vulnerabilities in AWS You Should Know About

 In a blog post for Zimperium on how FreeRTOS TCP/IP stack vulnerabilities put a wide range of devices at risk of compromise, ZLabs writes, “These vulnerabilities allow an attacker to crash the device, leak information from the device’s memory, and remotely execute code on it, thus completely compromising it.”

-Knowing and addressing risks in the following areas also could help you maintain security and compliance if your organization—whether a retail, banking, healthcare or software as a service company—uses the AWS IoT platform.
+Knowing and addressing risks in the following areas also could help you maintain security and compliance of your organization—whether a retail, banking, healthcare or software as a service company—uses the AWS IoT platform.

 • Four remote code execution bugs (CVE-2018-16522, CVE-2018-16525, CVE-2018-16526, CVE-2018-16528)